 ROUTE FIELD CONFIGURATION

 Fields in Route Plan may be configured from this page.
-Route Plan standard fields are always present, but may be set as either Optional or Required.
-Route Plan custom fields may be further configured, as described in following table.
+Route Plan standard fields are always present but may be set as either Optional or Required.
+Route Plan custom fields may be further configured, as described in the following table.